GAA Statistics: The football championship’s power rankings

 4 Roscommon

 The Rossies are probably the surprise package in the top five, but they have consistency to thank for it.
 Two out of three Connacht titles, and for the third year in a row they’ve made the last eight.
-They’ve finished seventh, ninth and eighth in the last three league campaigns. (+4)
+They’ve finished seventh, ninth and eighth in the last three league campaigns and so they are the eighth best league team.
+And the fourth best in the championship. (+4)

 5 Donegal

 Back to back Ulster champions and another go at the Super 8s awaits, but they’re down in fifth in the championship rankings after missing out on the quarter-finals in 2017.
-They’re back in Division 1 of the league next year, after winning this year’s Division 2 title.
+Donegal are back in Division 1 of the league next year, after winning this year’s Division 2 title and from 2017-19 they’re the country’s seventh best league team.
 (No change)

 6 Mayo

 A surprisingly low positioning for the neutrals’ favourite team, the reigning league champions are the third best team as regards to that competition.
 However, they’re down in seventh in the championship rankings.
 They’ve not won Connacht since 2015, and last year they exited the championship in round 3.
-Rivals Roscommon, who beat them in the Connacht semi-final, move ahead of them. (-3)
+Rivals Roscommon, who beat them in the Connacht semi-final, move ahead of them.
+On any given day many feel they can still beat anybody, they’ve not shown it in a while though. (-3)

 7 Galway

-These rankings are all about consistency, and despite winning in their province last summer, last year’s All-Ireland semi-finalists are sixth in the championship rankings after missing out on this year’s Super 8s.
+These rankings are all about consistency, and despite winning in their province last summer, last year’s All-Ireland semi-finalists drop to sixth in the championship rankings after missing out on the 2019 Super 8s.
 Third best in Connacht?
 Well they were beaten by both Roscommon and Mayo this summer.
+They’re the sixth best league team, and after competing in Division 2 in 2017 they’ve reached the league final and had a fifth place finish in the top division.
 (No change)

 8 Monaghan

 Another of last year’s All-Ireland semi-finalists at the bottom end of the top eight.
-Monaghan are a consistent Division 1 league team, but their championship ranking goes down after this year’s round two exit. (-2)
+Monaghan are a consistent Division 1 league team, but their championship ranking goes down after this year’s round two exit.
+Four years since their last Ulster title, they were fortunate to avoid league relegation too.
+They’ll have a new manager in 2020 who will need to halt the decline. (-2)

 9 Cork

-The only team from the top 16 who are not going to be in Division 1 or 2 next year, but they alone show that league form is not everything.
-Round four exits in 2017 (when they brought Mayo to extra-time) and 2018, were followed up on with qualification for the Super 8s.
+The only team from the top 16 who are not going to be in Division 1 or 2 next year.
+Round four exits in 2017 (when they brought Mayo to extra-time) and 2018, were followed up on this year with qualification for the Super 8s.
 Albeit after beating Division 3 and 4 teams.
+They are ranked 13th in league performances and eighth in championship.
+Lots of club, Sigerson, and underage medals in that dressing room and lest we forget they won Sam Maguire in 2010 and were in the league final in 2015.
 (No change)

 10 Kildare

 So Kildare are the second best team in Leinster.
 They beat Mayo to reach last year’s Super 8s and were competitive in it.
 They were a Division 1 league team in 2018.
 This year they went out in round 3, missing a number of their best players.
-Ranked 10th in both league and championship.
+Ranked 10th in the league, and the same in the championship, the future does look bright – they’ve won three of the last five Leinster minors, they won last year’s Under-20 Leinster and All-Ireland, and in 2017 Moorefield won the Leinster club title.
 (No change)

 11 Clare

 Question marks perhaps over them being ahead of Meath, who edged them in last weekend’s round 4 qualifier.
-However they’ve been more consistent and reached the third round in the two years previous. (+1)
+However they’ve been more consistent and reached the third round in the two years previous.
+They’re ranked 12th in the league and 13th in the championship. (+1)

 12 Armagh

 Another team above Meath, who aren’t in the Super 8s and remain in Division 2.
-They’re ranked 17th in the league but are 11th in the championship (worth double) after reaching the 2017 quarter-finals and round 4 last year. (+2)
+They’re ranked 17th in the league but are 11th in the championship (worth double) after reaching the 2017 quarter-finals and round 4 last year.
+No Ulster since 2008 but making gradual improvements. (+2)

 13 Meath